EternalV2/Tile-Master/README.md

 - Rendering System: Camera with zoom, boundary snapping, and layered sprite rendering.
 - Level Editor: GUI Program for designing tile-based maps, animations, and integrating audio.
 - Tile & Pixel Editor: Built-in sprite drawing tool with metadata and memory access.
-- Animation Tool: Frame-by-frame sprite animation system for characters and environments.
+- Animation Support: Frame-by-frame sprite animation system for characters and environments.

 ## Getting Started
 Tile Master consists of 2 standalone programs: the level_editor.py, which is a GUI Program that allows the user to create the levels (it handles the sound system, the  tile pixel editor, frame-by-frame animation, and the level design), and game_demo.py, which handles the internal logic of the game (graphics rendering, user input, memory access, pathfinding, user interface, etc.) and initializes the base game object classes which the user can then inherit to build custom classes (such as the playable character class, the non-playable character class (NPC), the projectile class, the object class, the weapon class, etc.).